 Many accounting firms hire Ken’s firm as an “outsourced” IT team.
 Ken sees many firms don’t want to worry about the IT sector of their firm, yet, nowadays, it’s just as critical as ever.

 Because on the other side of DFDR, they also do digital forensics.
-They dissect when a problem occurs or data is comprised and fix it.
+They dissect when a problem occurs or data is compromised and fix it.

 “The #1 vulnerability with a firm no matter the size is the user-base.”

 The actual people working with the data in the firm and your client’s information — they are the biggest threat to your firm.
 Obviously, you can’t hire robots, but you can put in best practices and strategies to combat cyber attacks.